mayconrvp/mayconrvp/README.md

 </div>
 <br/>

-Atualmente, atuando como desenvolvedor full-stack Jr. na Gruppy Tecnologia.
+Currently, I work as a Full-Stack Developer at Gruppy Tecnologia.